 What are the expectations of employees at Unity College?

 - At Unity College, the term employees includes all faculty and staff.

 - All employees are expected to adhere to the Unity College Employee Handbook and code of conduct.
 Each SEBU has additional specific expectations of employees and unique staff and faculty handbooks.

-- Employees are accountable to the supervisor identified in their job description, first and foremost; after that they will be accountable to either the VP of the SEBU or the Chief Officer of an Enterprise area depending on their assignment, and ultimately the President.
+- Employees are accountable to the supervisor identified in their job description, first and foremost; after that they will be accountable to either the Head of the SEBU or the Chief Officer of an Enterprise area depending on their assignment, and ultimately the President.